taijeronv/taijeronv_info/content/home/experience.md

   date_start = "2013-08-15"
   date_end = "2014-09-25"
   description = """
-  I developed a curriculum for the 3rd-year cadets that significantly improved their knowledge of how small units in NATO operate.
-The focus of the curriculum was on infantry platoon offensive and defensive operations.
-I also implemented the Follow Me program, which provided the cadets an opportunity to execute platoon operations in a dynamic operational environment.
-Follow Me gave the cadets a chance to practice tactical decision-making and problem-solving."""
+  I developed a curriculum for 3rd-year cadets that significantly improved their knowledge of how small units in NATO operate.
+The focus of the instruction was on infantry platoon offensive and defensive operations.
+I also implemented the Follow Me program, which provided the cadets an opportunity to execute their plans in a dynamic operational environment giving them an opportunity to practice making tactical decisions and solving problems."""

    [[experience]]
   title = "Police Mentor"